St. George's Day, April 25 (Newfoundland and Labrador)

 While the lead-up to Christmas is undoubtedly the busiest shopping season of the Canadian year, the day after Christmas is a close second.
 Called Boxing Day for unclear historical reasons, the holiday is now entirely known as a crazed spectacle of materialistic excess.
 The second Christmas ends, stores across Canada dramatically slash their prices and offer all manner of deals in a thinly-veiled effort to unload much of their unsold, overflow holiday merchandise.
 Malls and electronics stores tend to be sites of particular madness, and it’s not uncommon to see deal-hungry Canadians literally camp out in parking lots on the night of December 25 just to be first in line when the shops open.

 The unofficial American holiday of Black Friday, which is broadly similar to Boxing Day in the sense of being a day of huge sales at major stores, has started to catch on in Canada in recent years.
 It occurs on the Friday following American Thanksgiving, which is celebrated on the fourth Thursday of November.
+The Monday after Black Friday is known as Cyber Monday, and is the biggest day of the year for online shopping.

 New Year’s Day begins the first second after midnight, but has no real customs or celebrations associated with it.
 Some may enjoy a leisurely breakfast or brunch with friends or family while others may simply savor a day to relax after so much late-night partying the night before.